InvoiceFox/InvoiceFox-API-bash/making-an-invoice.md

 * **op-name** - operators handle/nickname (can be name), is printed on invoice
 * **test_mode** - fiscalizes to TEST Tax Office (FURS) server.
 Before you do this you must register your *location* at TEST FURS server too.
 More about it below.
 Can be 1 or 0.

+**WARNING**: Because FURS changed it's rules, that must be implemented on your side before 30.6.2019 parameter **fiscalize** is deprecated.
+Currently it's still there but on 20.04 API call will return an error if fiscalize in set to 0.
+Invoices that are fiscalized, by the new rule, must strictly follow eachother.
+There can't be any gaps between them.
+So non-fiscalized invoices must be numbered in a differeny numbering scheme.
+If you have optional fiscalisation instead of fiscalize=0 you should now call method describer in the next chapter: **finalize-invoice-2015**

 ````
 curl -v -k \
 	-u $TOKEN:x \